 Our team of committed and experienced professionals take pride in working with each individual client to achieve sustainable outcomes.
 We have access to a network of employers who can offer work experience and, potentially, employment.

 As an organisation with professionals from many different disciplines including physiotherapy, occupational therapy, psychology and social work, we can work together closely as a team to help our clients get back to work.
+We are able to perform this service through an ACC referral, and also privately for clients.

 There are two types of occupational assessments: